Contouring and highlighting is a Hollywood-beauty secret that have gained popularity with the masses.

 Don’t let these contoured angle brushes scare you!
 They look kinda weird, no?
 But this is really needed for sculpting and shading your cheekbones.
 Here are some of the best I’ve tried, for all budgets:

 - MAC Large Angled Contour Brush #168.
 Probably the most famous, and my favorite to be honest.
 I bought it years ago and haven’t looked back.
-You can buy it at Amazon.com or Nordstorm which ships to every country.
+Available at Amazon or Nordstorm.

 - e.l.f.
 Angled Contour Brush.
 This affordable brush does the job and does it well, especially if you’re just a beginner in contouring.
 Once you go “pro”, you can upgrade your brush.
-You can buy this one internationally at Amazon.com or my favorite, iHerb.com, which has it super cheap!
+Available at Amazon or my favorite, iHerb.com, which has it super cheap!

 - Sephora Pro Angled Contour Brush #75.
 Sephora is the beauty destination for every beauty lover, so you can bet their in-house brand is great.
-Buy this brush at Sephora.com, of course.
-That site is for US only, but go to your local Sephora, I am sure they’ll have it too.
+Available at Sephora, of course.

 - Sigma F40 Large Angled Contour Brush.
 Sigma makes amazing brushes at even better prices – they are seriously worth ever penny.
-Buy it internationally on Amazon.com.
+Available at Amazon.

 If you’re not into buying another brush, you can also just grab any old blush brush and stick your finger through one side of it so it has a “scoop” shape, although that can be a bit annoying after awhile.